Power Rangers: 2011–2021

 On May 12, 2010, Haim Saban bought back the Power Rangers franchise from Disney for $43 million and announced plans to produce a new season of the television series.
 Beginning with the eighteenth season, Samurai (using footage from the 2009 Super Sentai series, Samurai Sentai Shinkenger) the series would be produced under Saban Capital Group's new Saban Brands subsidiary and premiere on Nickelodeon on February 7, 2011.
 Reruns of previous seasons and episodes would also begin airing on sister channel Nicktoons later that year.
-In addition to Samurai, Saban announced plans to make a new Power Rangers movie.
+In addition to Samurai, Saban announced plans to make a new Power Rangers film.

 On July 2, 2012, Saban Brands announced that would it launch a new Saturday morning cartoon block on The CW, called Vortexx, on August 25, 2012, with reruns of Power Rangers Lost Galaxy to air on the block.

 On October 1, 2013, Saban Brands announced that it had extended agreements for the franchise with Nickelodeon and Bandai America Incorporated through 2016.
 In January 2016, Saban and Nickelodeon extended their broadcast partnership through 2018.
 In February 2018, it was announced that Power Rangers would continue airing on Nickelodeon through 2021.
 That same month, Saban Brands appointed Hasbro as the global master toy licensee for Power Rangers in April 2019 with a future option to purchase the franchise.
 On May 1, 2018, Saban would agree to sell Power Rangers and other entertainment assets to Hasbro for US$522 million in cash and stock.
 The Saban Brands subsidiary ended operations upon the closure of the deal on July 2, 2018.

-The twenty-sixth and twenty-seventh seasons, Power Rangers Beast Morphers, would produced by Hasbro's Allspark studio.
+The twenty-sixth and twenty-seventh seasons, Power Rangers Beast Morphers, would be produced by Hasbro's Allspark studio.
 Beginning with the twenty-eighth season, Power Rangers Dino Fury, the series is being produced by Entertainment One (which was acquired by Hasbro on December 30, 2019, and merged with Allspark in October 2020).